 Level 3 (BTEC) Dance

-Dance City and Ofsted Outstanding Whitburn Academy have come together with LEAD Academy to offer a unique Level 3 BTEC qualification to help you develop, excel and pursue a career as a dancer.
+Dance City offers a unique Level 3 BTEC qualification to help you develop, excel and pursue a career as a dancer.

 This specialist qualification will enable you to apply for dance and performing arts degree programmes or audition directly for advanced training in the dance industry to specialist schools.
 Past students have gone onto full time training at London Contemporary Dance School, Rambert School, Trinity Laban and onto the Dance City BA (Hons) Professional Dance degree programme.
 National Diplomas are equivalent to three A levels but are more vocational.
 The training is focused on the skills you need to work in the industry and therefore ideal if you know you want a career in dance.

-The course has a strong focus on practical activity with high level, comprehensive, pure dance training delivered by experienced dance professionals from Dance City Learning Academy.
+The course has a strong focus on practical activity with high level, comprehensive, pure dance training delivered by experienced dance professionals from Dance City Training Academy.

 You will develop your technique, artistic understanding and overall fitness to prepare you for a career in professional dance performance and/or teaching.